mateen91/scrapy-tutorial/README.md

 In this tutorial we'll be focusing on **Web Scraping** and the tool that we'll be using is Python's [Scrapy](https://docs.scrapy.org/en/latest/).

 ### Scrapy
-Scrapy is a web scraping tool with excelent capabilities, some of it's features are as follows:
+Scrapy is a web scraping tool with excellent capabilities, some of it's features are as follows:

 - End to end tool for downloading, cleaning and saving data
 - Offers adequate post processing
 - Can handle websites behind login
-- Better error handling and resumable behaviour
+- Better error handling and resumable behavior
 - Above all, **Asynchronous**

 Please follow the [official scrapy documentation](https://doc.scrapy.org/en/latest/index.html) for more information.

-### Setting up the envrionment
+### Setting up the environment
 You'll need to install Scrapy on your system in order to run this crawler.
-We recommend you to install scrapy in a seperate python virtual environemnt.
+We recommend you to install scrapy in a separate python virtual environment.
 You may find the detailed installation guide [here](https://docs.scrapy.org/en/latest/intro/install.html).

 ### Running the crawler
 You can run the crawl using the following command: